HIPAA Compliance Checklist for 2025

 TL;DR

-- ISO 27001 focuses on internal security processes, SOC 2 validates how you protect customer data, and GDPR enforces legal privacy rights for EU citizens.
+- ISO 27001 focuses on internal security processes; SOC 2 validates how you protect customer data; GDPR enforces legal privacy rights for EU citizens.

-- ISO 27001 is often expected in regulated industries, SOC 2 suits U.S.-based SaaS and cloud vendors, while GDPR applies globally to anyone processing EU data.
+- ISO 27001 is often expected in regulated industries; SOC 2 suits US-based SaaS and cloud vendors; GDPR applies globally to anyone processing EU data.

-- ISO 27001 involves 114 prescribed controls, SOC 2 requires customized documentation and audits, and GDPR focuses on legal obligations like consent and breach reporting.
+- ISO 27001 involves 114 prescribed controls; SOC 2 requires customized documentation and audits; GDPR focuses on legal obligations like consent and breach reporting.

-- ISO 27001 and SOC 2 failures damage trust and sales, whereas GDPR violations lead to legal penalties and steep fines.
+- The ISO 27001 vs SOC 2 vs GDPR stakes are different: SOC 2 and ISO 27001 failures damage trust and sales; GDPR violations trigger legal fines.

 - CloudEagle.ai simplifies ongoing compliance and audit readiness.
 It automates access reviews, monitors user activity, flags risks, and generates reports aligned with ISO 27001, SOC 2, and GDPR.